-4-H is delivered by the University of California Cooperative Extension—a community of more than 100 public universities across the nation that provides experiences where young people learn by doing.
-Kids complete hands-on projects in areas like health, science, agriculture and citizenship, in a positive environment where they receive guidance from adult volunteers and are encouraged to take on proactive leadership roles.
-Kids experience 4-H in every county and parish in the country—through in-school and after-school programs, school and community clubs and 4-H camps.
+4-H is delivered by the University of California Agriculture and Natural Resource—THe University of California is part of a community of more than 100 public universities across the nation that provides experiences where young people learn by doing.
+Youth complete hands-on projects in areas like health, science, agriculture and citizenship, in a positive environment where they receive guidance from adult volunteers and are encouraged to take on proactive leadership roles.
+Youth experience 4-H in every county and parish in the country—through in-school and after-school programs, school and community clubs and 4-H camps.

 In 4-H, youth design and participate in their own programs and activities.
 This unique learn-by-doing model teaches essential skills that youth will use throughout their lives.
 Whether youth are building rockets, raising companion dogs, or planting vegetables, 4-H gives young people the skills they need to thrive and succeed.

 Cost, Time, Commitment and Required Materials

 Getting involved with 4-H is easy and costs are kept to a minimum.
 Unlike other youth organizations, 4-H doesn’t require a uniform and there are no national fees.
 Children select their 4-H education project so they can choose one that works well within a family’s budget.
 4-H programs and clubs typically meet once per week or once per month, although some may choose to meet more or less frequently.
 4-H programs are available for children ages 5-18.

 Become a 4-H Volunteer today and help create life-changing experiences for youth in Alameda County!

 Join our 4-H volunteers*.
 They come from all walks of life.
 We have computer programmers, carpenters, home cooks, ranchers, scientists and teachers.
 Come share your experience and skills with 4-H members by leading a project.